djalbat/easy/README.md

 var body = new Body(),
     form = Element.fromHTML('<form></form>');

-body.append(form); // what you want, the form element would become a child of the body element
+body.append(form); // what you want, the form element becomes a child of the body element

 form.appendTo(body); // also what you want, the form element becomes a child of the body element
 ```